Scarabol/rock-raiders-web/README.md

 - Use pro-meshes to render high-detail walls in first person and shoulder view
 - Bats don't appear in flocks
 - Camera frustum not shown as wireframe on radar map panel
+- Surface object pointer in tutorials removes surface highlight color as in original

 ## Technical Debt